tenzaicbt/reconshell/README.md

       - If you see a permission error, confirm Administrator rights and Npcap installation.

    - WSL/Linux
+      - Ensure system dependencies are installed (see Linux Dependencies above).
       - Run `sudo` inside WSL for raw socket access.
 Some WSL versions may limit raw socket capability — test and update WSL if needed.
+      - If scapy fails to import or send packets, check that libpcap is installed and accessible.

+   - General
+      - If Python 3 is not available, install it (e.g., `sudo apt install python3 python3-pip` on Ubuntu).
+      - For SYN scans, ensure you have root/admin privileges.

    - Performance
       - To avoid very long runs, scan a smaller port range or reduce `-T` timeout during discovery.
 Example: `-p 1-500 -T 0.2`.